 Cost of Dentures vs. Implants

-At Gallardo & Lamas Periodontics and Implant Dentistry in Miami, we offer patients a wide range of services performed by highly trained and compassionate dentists, with an emphasis on less invasive procedures and saving your smile.
-Drs.
-Gallardo and Lamas offer same-day implant services, so patients can come into the office in the morning and have a beautiful, functional smile in the afternoon.
-Drs.
-Gallardo and Lamas are acclaimed specialists with in-depth knowledge of dental implants, often lecturing on the topics to industry peers.
+At Gallardo Periodontics and Implant Dentistry in Miami, we offer patients a wide range of services performed by highly trained and compassionate dentists, with an emphasis on less invasive procedures and saving your smile.
+Dr. Gallardo offers same-day implant services, so patients can come into the office in the morning and have a beautiful, functional smile in the afternoon.
+Dr. Gallardo is an acclaimed specialist with in-depth knowledge of dental implants, often lecturing on the topics to industry peers.

 At our office, patients can look forward to a safe surgical experience with non-stressful anesthesia and the latest in dental technology.
 For more information and to schedule your free consultation, contact our office today.